 Extending musical skills and embracing a sense of unity that sustains beyond the lesson time creates an opportunity for integration, a cornerstone of Dr. Stetson’s teaching philosophy.
 The detailed work in an instrumental music lesson is made stronger by constantly incorporating academic class topics from both the music curriculum and university experience as a whole.
-Seeking repertoire, exercises, and performance projects that rely on and enhance the learning from these other spheres creates the best positive outcomes for individual and ensemble performances, and better prepares students for success as teachers and artistic professionals.
-With this in mind, Dr. Stetson sees applied lessons functioning as a platform for creating connections among all aspects of a music student’s degree, and he constantly lead students to do so.
+Seeking repertoire, exercises, and performance projects that rely on and enhance the learning from these other spheres create the best positive outcomes for individual and ensemble performances and better prepares students for success as teachers and artistic professionals.
+With this in mind, Dr. Stetson sees applied lessons functioning as a platform for creating connections among all aspects of a music student’s degree, and he continuously leads students to do so.

-Through building a team-oriented community focused on full integration of the university experience with an eye for entrepreneurship, Dr. Stetson’s aim is to better equip students to successfully manage their experience at the university and prepare them for future filled with creativity and artistic expression.
+By building a team-oriented community focused on full integration of the university experience with an eye for entrepreneurship, Dr. Stetson aims to better equip students to successfully manage their experience at the university and prepare them for a future filled with creativity and artistic expression.

 “As a teacher, nothing gives me greater joy than inspiring students to engage in lives rich with musical activity.
-As a trumpet professor at Texas Tech University my teaching focuses on developing a team atmosphere where engagement with musical concepts and attentive support extend outside of the private lesson.
-Constantly incorporating topics from the wider musical curriculum and university experience, I see trumpet lessons as a platform for creating connections among all aspects of a music degree..”
+As a trumpet professor at Texas Tech University, my teaching focuses on developing a team atmosphere where engagement with musical concepts and attentive support extends outside of the private lesson.
+Constantly incorporating topics from the wider musical curriculum and university experience, I see trumpet lessons as a platform for creating connections among all aspects of a music degree.”